QuantumAnon/Kolakoski/README.md

 # Kolakoski Sequence Generator and Viewer

-# Introduction
+## Introduction

 The [Kolakoski sequence](https://en.wikipedia.org/wiki/Kolakoski_sequence) is an integer sequence that is its own run length encoding.
-Several sequences of a similar nature exist, it is in fact possible to
+The aim of this program is to generate and display the Kolakoski sequence in an image file format.